TeamLapen/Vampirism/docs/wiki/faq.md

 3) Make sure to hold down the feed button

 #### Fire damage is too high
 This can be configured in the *balance* configuration.
-See https://github.com/TeamLapen/Vampirism/wiki/Configuration
+See [Configuration](configuration.md)

 #### I want werewolves etc.
-Go write an addon mod for Vampirism (see https://github.com/TeamLapen/VampirismAddonExample) or wait for https://github.com/TeamLapen/Werewolves
+Go write an addon mod for Vampirism (see [Addon Example](https://github.com/TeamLapen/VampirismAddonExample)) or checkout for [Werewolves Mod](https://github.com/TeamLapen/Werewolves)

 #### How do I get vampire blood
 Killing a Vampire NPC with a Stake is the traditional method of getting Vampire Blood.
 Only the final hit has to be with a Stake so the first few hits may be done with a sword.
 Advanced Vampires (named Vampires) have a passive chance of dropping Vampire Blood without the need of a Stake.
 Hunter Expert villagers may offer Vampire Blood as a trade.